Workbook Overview & How to Identify Personal Values Exercise in 5 Steps!

 Finally, this workbook asks questions to see what your client has learned and how they could align their lives more with their personal values going forwards!

-• Decisions need to be made.
-Use personal values to help clients reflect on their choices and make decisions that align with who they are.
+1. Making (Difficult) Decisions: Use personal values to help clients reflect on their choices and make decisions that align with who they truly are.
+This makes challenging decisions easier...

-• Our Inner Critic and "Shoulds" raise their heads.
-Our personal values can help us take the right decision and behave congruently, even when our inner critic is afraid.
+2. Our Inner Critic and "Shoulds" Show Up: Our personal values can motivate and energise us to keep moving forwards—even when our inner critic is afraid.

-• For extra motivation when we self-sabotage.
-Personal values can be a great reminder of what matters most.
-When you self-sabotage, which values are you not meeting?
+3. We Need Extra Motivation: Personal values are a great reminder of what matters most.
+When clients need a boost, ask which values align with what they're doing?
+And when clients self-sabotage, ask them which values are you not meeting?

 Get your Personal Values Identification Exercise & Workbook here >>